 What is Payroll Accounting?

 Payroll accounting is essentially the calculation, management, recording, and analysis of employees’ compensation.
 In addition, payroll accounting also includes reconciling for benefits, and withholding taxes and deductions related to compensation.
 The calculation of payroll is highly influenced by each country’s legal requirements (it may also depend on state or local city requirements).

 Main Costs of Payroll Accounting

 Payroll costs are related to obligations (expenses) assumed by an employer.
 They fund compensation paid to employees for their direct labor or as a consequence of mandatory benefits defined by legal requirements.

 The sum of all the concepts listed above forms the accrued expense for keeping an employee on the payroll.

 Under accounting principles, all accrued expenses must meet the matching principle.
 The matching principle states that all expenses need to match in the period when all the related revenues are reported (it does not depend on the payment date).
 For example, if an employee is hired on the first day of December but paid on the first week of January, the expense related to the labor of the employee must be recognized in December.

 Note: Compensation for the labor of employees is not always recognized as an expense.
-For example, if the labor of employees served for manufacturing a product or asset, the compensation (including provisions) should be registered as cost of manufacturing the product (inventory) or asset and recognized as expense when the inventory is sold (through cost of sales), or the asset is used (through amortization).
+For example, if the labor of employees served for manufacturing a product or asset, the compensation (including provisions) should be registered as cost of manufacturing the product (inventory) or asset and recognized as expense when the inventory is sold (through cost of sales).

 Performance Obligations under Payroll Accounting

 Performance obligations are related to withholdings or deductions from employees’ wages.
-The retentions are not paid directly to employees, but they are usually paid later to government institutions or private companies.
+These retained amounts are not paid directly to employees, but they are paid later to government institutions or private companies.
 The most common withholdings according to US laws are:

 - Federal withholdings: Retentions for federal income taxes